Arize-ai/phoenix/DEVELOPMENT.md

 9. Using the [GitHub CLI](https://cli.github.com/), create a draft release with `gh release create <version> --generate-notes --draft`
 10. Edit the release notes as needed and publish the release.
 This will trigger a slack notification to the `#phoenix-releases` channel.
 11. A conda-forge PR will be automatically created.
 If the PR is not created, you can create it manually by following the instructions [here](https://conda-forge.org/docs/maintainer/updating_pkgs.html#forking-and-pull-requests).

+## Best Practices

+### REST API

+-   The API should communicate over JSON unless otherwise specified by the URL.
+-   The API should be versioned.
+If a backwards incompatible change is made, the new route should be nested under a new version.

+#### HTTP Methods

+-   **GET** Used to retrieve a representation of a resource.
+-   **POST** Used to create new new resources and sub-resources
+-   **PUT** Used to update existing resources.
+Use PUT when you want to replace a resource.
+-   **PATCH** Used to update existing resources.
+Use PATCH when you want to apply a partial update to the resource.
+-   **DELETE** Used to delete existing resources

+#### Status Codes

+-   **4xx** The client application behaved erroneously - client error
+-   **5xx** The API behaved erroneously - server error
+-   **2xx**The client and API worked

+#### Query Parameters

+Use query parameters for filtering, sorting, and pagination.

+#### Pagination

+Use cursor-based pagination.
+Each request gives a cursor to the next page of results.

+### Response Format

+-   The response should be a JSON object with a `data` key.